emacs-helm/helm/README.md

 - `helm-show-kill-ring`: A helm browser for kill ring.
 - `helm-all-mark-rings`: A helm browser for mark ring; retrieves last positions in buffers.
 - `helm-filtered-bookmarks`: enhanced browser for bookmarks.
-- `helm-list-elisp-packages`: enahanced browser for elisp package management.
+- `helm-list-elisp-packages`: enhanced browser for elisp package management.

 # Recommended Helm extensions